garaio/remcloud-message-bus-api/README.md

 [Masterdata.Unit.Updated](#masterdataunitupdated) | Data associated to a rentable unit has changed; you get the reference plus all changed attributes
 [Masterdata.Unit.Deleted](#masterdataunitdeleted) | The unit was deleted
 |||
-[Rental.Tenancy.Created](#rentaltenancycreated) | A tenancy has been created; does not reliably signal a tenant move in (see corrective events below)
+[Rental.Tenancy.Created](#rentaltenancycreated) | A tenancy has been created; does not reliably signal a tenant move in.
+A tenancy is uniquely identified by contract reference, tentant reference and unit reference
-Rental.Tenancy.Shifted | Start and / or end date of a tenancy have been changed Rental.Tenancy.Deactivated | An activated tenancy has been deactivated; this means that the tenancy was never valid Rental.Tenancy.Terminated | A tenancy termination request has been approved; does not reliably signal a tenant move out (see corrective event below)
+[Rental.Tenancy.Updated](#rentaltenancyupdated) | Start and / or end date of a tenancy have been changed [Rental.Tenancy.Deleted](#rentaltenancydeleted) | A tenancy has been deleted; this means that the tenancy never became effective
-Rental.Tenancy.TerminationCancelled | An approved tenancy termination has been cancelled

 #### Masterdata.Property.Created
 Field | Type | Content / Remarks